GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/file_handling/index.md

 Each member of the `"file_handlers"` &mdash;meaning each _file handler_&mdash;specifies a file type or types to be handled by a specific extension page.

 The handlers you specify will be added to the ChromeOS Files window, the Open and Open with menus specifically.
-They will only appear in these meuns when the user selects a file with the specifiec extension.
+They will only appear in these menus when the user selects a file with the specific extension.
 For example, if a file handler specifies `.txt` the ChromeOS menus only show that handler when a file with that extension is selected.

 ## Process a file